 Pfeiffer Big Sur State Park : CAMPING

-189 RV and tent sites are situated on or near the Big Sur River.
-There is a Campfire Center that offers evening programs on the weekends during peak season.
+- 189 RV and tent sites are situated on or near the Big Sur River.
+There is a Campfire Center that offers evening programs during peak season.
+Interpretive walks and education programs are offered year round on weekends.

 Pfeiffer Big Sur is an extremely popular campground.
 Reservations fill up six months in advance, even in the winter.
 Online reservations are available 24 hours a day, seven days a week at ReserveCalifornia.
 You may also call toll free 1-800-444-7275.
 Due to seasonal volume, access to the ReserveCalifornia website and telephone line may be limited at times.